wenshuran/CSE6140JavapPro/README.md

 # Minimum Vertex Cover
 Java implementation of Gatech CSE6140 group project.
+All four algorithms are tested on Mac / Linux.

 ## Compile
-At the root directory run:
+At the project root directory run:
 ```
 javac $(find . -name "*.java")
 ```